 Know Your Customer (KYC) regulations and identity verification procedures are the cause of considerable consternation for new gamblers.
-Even if you have made multiple purchases online in the past, the odds are you’ve never been asked to submit proof of your identity or scan a copy of a recent utility bill.
+Even if you have made multiple purchases online in the past, the odds are you’ve never been asked to submit proof of your identity or scan a copy of a recent utility bill as part of betting site verification processes.

 Being asked to scan a copy of your driver’s license presents a sudden and unexpected departure from the norm for most online consumers, and that is bound to raise a few eyebrows when it comes to anything involving money and the internet.
 So if you’re here because a betting site asked to see a copy of your ID, passport or any other document, you have come to the right place.